Bundeswehr prepares polarizing action over southern Germany

 In the middle of the Russia-Ukraine war, the Bundeswehr is planning a controversial KSK site in Baden-Württemberg.
-Merkur.de learns of a first military action on site.
+Merkur.de learns about the first military action on site.

 Bundeswehr: Polarizing KSK plans by the Stuttgart state government are causing huge resentment